How to Find the Best Meal Replacement Shakes for Diverticulitis

 Are Meal Replacement Shakes Good for Diverticulitis?

-These pouches are called diverticula, and can become inflamed or infected, which can lead to a condition called diverticulitis.
+When diverticula become inflamed or infected, it can lead to a condition called diverticulitis.

 Diverticula develop when weak spots in the outside layer of the colon give way and the inner layer squeezes through.